-Inhabitation, Property, Urban Development, Public Space, Production
+Inhabitation, Urban Development, Wasteland, Post-industrial Landscape, Public Space, Production, Property, Bricks

 Multiple